Explosions go off near German soccer team bus before Champions League match

 One person on the bus was injured and the windows on the bus were wholly or partially damaged, police said, adding they had no indication yet of what caused the explosions.

-Borussia Dortmund tweeted that team member Marc Bartra had been injured in the blast and was taken to a hospital.
+Borussia Dortmund tweeted that center back Marc Bartra had been injured in the blast and was taken to a hospital.
 They did not reveal the nature of his injuries.

-Dortmund chief executive Hans-Joachim Watzke later said Bartra was injured in the arm and hand, "but nothing life threatening," according to the Associated Press.
+Dortmund chief executive Hans-Joachim Watzke later said in a video posted to the team's Facebook page that Bartra was injured in the arm and hand, "but the injuries are for sure not life threatening."

+He added that the team was "completely shocked" and was now tasked with "coming to terms" with the incident.

+A spokesperson for the team said at the press conference that Bartra was operated on for a broken bone in his arm and that some shrapnel needed to be removed.
+The team had spoken wit Bartra by phone, spokesperson added.

 The first-leg of the match was postponed and was rescheduled to take place on Wednesday evening.
 Tickets for the game remained valid, the team said on Twitter.